Introduction to Helmi with Qiskit¶

 Explicit Transpilation¶

-.
+function.
 For example, Helmi's topology only allows 2 qubit gates between the central and outer qubits.
 Therefore we can map the 2 qubit gate to QB3.
 For this we make use of the QuantumRegister

 .